Communications company supports the employment of

 Spends £488 million a year with West Midlands suppliers

-BT generated a massive £1.2 billion for the West Midlands economy in the past year – of which £56 million was in Worcestershire - according to an independent report published today.
+BT generated a massive £1.2 billion for the West Midlands economy in the past year – of which £23 million was in Herefordshire - according to an independent report published today.

-The report, by Regeneris Consulting, also shows that the communications company supports nearly 16,000 jobs across the West Midlands – including nearly 700 in Worcestershire - through direct employment, its spending with contractors and suppliers and the spending of employees.
+The report, by Regeneris Consulting, also shows that the communications company supports nearly 16,000 jobs across the West Midlands – including more than 280 in Herefordshire - through direct employment, its spending with contractors and suppliers and the spending of employees.

 In employment terms, BT’s impact in 2012/13 was larger than the region’s rubber and plastics manufacturing sector.
 Around £488 million was spent with regional suppliers.